AFrancoB/timekNot/src/reference.md

 `[xxoxo]`

 Anything between brackets will have a total duration of 1 tempo unit.
-Each event of the program example above will have a duration of 1/5 of one tempo unit.
+Each event of the program example above will have a duration of 1/5 of one tempo unit, if the tempo is 120 bpms each X/O will have a duration of 0.5/5 (0.1 seconds per XO).

 The subdivision can be recursive:

 `[xxx[ox]]`

-The total duration of this program is 1 tempo unit.
-The duration of the three `xxx` is 1/4 and the total duration of the events in the second bracket ar 1/4 as well.
-The duration of each event in the inner bracket is of 1/8 each.
+The frequency of this program is 1 tempo unit.
+The frequency of the three `xxx` is 1/4 and the frequency of the events in the second bracket ar 1/4 as well.
+The frequency of each event in the inner bracket is of 1/8 each.

 As can be observed in the previous example, this notation can be combined with simple X/O notation: